St. Andrew’s educates 480 pupils in total. Most age groups are oversubscribed.

 Up to 60 full time places are available.
 Children can be admitted to the nursery when they are 3 years old provided they reach this age before 31 August in the year they are admitted.

 Applications for a place in the school are made directly to the LA.
 The school office will be able to help.
 There are up to 60 places in each year group, usually two mixed ability classes of 30.
 When children are 4 years old (again by 31 August in the year of admission) they can be admitted or transferred to the reception classes.
 Usually, children transfer through the age groups until they are 11, when they normally move to a local secondary school: usually Walkden High.
-Children from St. Andrews have also been successful in gaining places at Bolton School, Manchester and William Hulme Grammar Schools.
+Children from St. Andrews have also been successful in gaining places at Bolton School, Manchester and William Hulme and Urmston Grammar Schools.
 There are two classes in each age group.
 These class arrangements continue right through school.

-Making Arrangements For A School Place
+Making Arrangements for a School Place

 Children can be admitted to St. Andrews at any appropriate age and we are always pleased to meet new parents in person and show them around.
 Please telephone the school to make the arrangements, or write or call in.
 You will always be welcomed.
-All admissions are coordinated through the Local Authority.
+All admissions are then coordinated by the Local Authority.

 School Accessibility Plan